JeffreyCA/spleeter-web/README.md

     ```

 4. Access **Spleeter Web** at whatever you set `APP_HOST` to.
 Note that it will be running on port 80, not 8000.

+## Issues
+If you encounter issues relating to the database, you may need to delete the database (or delete the Docker volume) and re-migrate.

 ## LICENSE
 [MIT](./LICENSE)